-Changes to the Executive Board and the Supervisory Board
+Changes to the Management Board Banking and the Supervisory Board

-With regard to the Executive Board, the Supervisory Board continued with the succession planning for a new CRO resulting in Ljiljana Čortan being appointed as the CRO of ING Bank and member of the Management Board Banking as of 1 January 2021.
-At the AGM on 26 April 2021, the Supervisory Board proposed to shareholders to appoint her and to reappoint Steven van Rijswijk as members of the Executive Board.
-Both proposals were approved.
-After the appointment of Ljiljana Čortan as member of the Executive Board, she also became CRO of ING Group.
+The Supervisory Board continued with the succession planning for a new CRO resulting in Ljiljana Čortan being appointed as the CRO of ING Bank and member of the Management Board Banking as of 1 January 2021.
 Andrew Bester was appointed as a member of the Management Board Banking and head of Wholesale Banking as of 6 April 2021.
 In addition, Aris Bogdaneris was appointed as head of Retail Banking as of 1 May 2021.
 This appointment formalised the role at Management Board Banking level and was an important step forward in building a global Retail Banking business.
 Aris Bogdaneris continued in his role as head of Challengers & Growth Markets alongside his role as head of Retail Banking.
 To further strengthen ING's position as a digital leader in banking, the decision was taken to separate the Management Board Banking roles for technology and for operations.
 Ron van Kemenade was appointed as a member of the Management Board Banking and chief technology officer as of 1 May 2021.
 Marnix van Stiphout was appointed as a member of the Management Board Banking and COO/chief transformation officer as of 1 September 2021.
 He succeeded Roel Louwhoff, who stepped down from the Management Board Banking, effective 1 August 2021.
 Roel Louwhoff left ING on 1 November 2021.
-Lodewijk Hijmans van den Bergh was appointed as new Supervisory Board member effective as per the end of the AGM on 26 April 2021.
+Lodewijk Hijmans van den Bergh was appointed as new Supervisory Board member by and at effective as per the end of the AGM on 26 April 2021.
 He also became a member of the Risk Committee.
-Furthermore, the terms of appointment of Hans Wijers, Jan Peter Balkenende and Margarete Haase expired at the end of the AGM on 26 April 2021.
+Furthermore, the terms of appointment of Hans Wijers, Jan Peter Balkenende and Margarete Haase expired at the end of the AGM on 26 April 2021 (of ING Groep N.V.).
 At his request, Jan Peter Balkenende retired from the Supervisory Board as of the end of the above-mentioned meeting to focus on other future activities.
 The Supervisory Board proposed to reappoint Hans Wijers and Margarete Haase to the AGM on 26 April 2021.
 These proposals were approved.